Information for Current Students

 Can my adviser sign me up for a clinic section of my choice?

-No. In order to register for clinical practicum, you must meet with the Director of the Speech and Hearing Center.
+No. In order to register for clinical practicum, you will be issued a Pre-Registration link by the Director of the Speech and Hearing Center.
 Generally, clinic sections are assigned based on students' preparation (completed academic coursework).
 However, the Director may consider other factors in the determination of a student's assignment to a particular clinic section.

 Can I contact agencies to set up an external clinical practicum assignment?

 Absolutely not.
 It is not appropriate for students to contact any school, hospital, or agency directly.
-The appropriateness of external clinical practicum sites is determined by the faculty and Director of the Speech and Hearing Center.
+The appropriateness of external clinical practicum sites is determined by the Externship Coordinator, the faculty together with the Director of Clinical Education and Clinical Services.
 A formal agreement must be generated and approved by the legal representatives of both the external site and the CUNY's Legal Department.
-Clinic liaisons and assignments are made only by the Director of the Speech and Hearing Center.
+Clinic liaisons and assignments are made only by the Externship Coordinator in conjunction with the Director of Clinical Eduation and Clinical Services.

 Can I work as a speech-language pathologist while pursuing my master's degree?